-“Premier Group” was adopted 6 September 1927 by Order in Council, as arranged by British Columbia and the Geographic Board of Canada to mark the Diamond Jubilee of Confederation; the unnamed mountains in the group set aside to commemorate former prime ministers of Canada.
-The form of the name was changed to “Premier Range” in 1962, and it was agreed that those peaks over 10,000 feet would be named after deceased former Prime Ministers of Canada
+The range was in initially designated “Premier Group” by Order in Council, as arraigned by the government of British Columbia and the Geographic Board of Canada.
+The form of the name was changed to “Premier Range” in 1962, and it was declared that those peaks over 10,000 feet would be named after deceased former prime ministers of Canada.

 Most of the mountains already had unofficial names bestowed by early explorers, recognizing people, features, and events.
 Those names, many of them featured on maps published in the Canadian Alpine Journal, were replaced by the names of mostly distant politicians.
 John Oliver came close when he visited McBride in 1925, where his daughter taught school and was principal.
 Laurier visited Kamloops in 1910, when, learning that he was in favour of larger reserves and recognition of aboriginal title, the chiefs of the Shuswap, Okanagan, and Thompson tribes presented him with a petition condemning BC land policies and game laws and rejecting BC’s takeover of their lands.

 Several peaks had unofficial names that were superseded:

 Tête Glacier — not Holway Glacier

 Penny Mountain — not Holways Peak

 As well, the following names were no longer to be used: